 - Calm yourself if necessary to be able to truly listen to each other.

-When we hit a bump in communication we can get stuck because of the way we perceive the other person's behavior.
+When we hit a bump in our communication, we can get stuck because of the way we perceive the other person's behavior.
 Sometimes our partner's behavior feels like an attack (because they are upset or angry), or we think that they don't care about what we want (when we encounter resistance and blocking).

 - Get curious about what is driving the emotion behind a desire or need.

 For instance, a couple hits a roadblock about how to spend their next vacation.
 The wife wants to visit her parents as usual, but her husband says that he doesn't want to visit them this year.
-If instead of getting defensive and upset the wife could move to curiosity, she might discover something new.
+If instead of getting defensive and upset, the wife could move to curiosity, she might discover something new.

 - When a conflict arises, seek to understand what is really important to each of you.

 Many times we assume we know what is important to each other, but we're often incorrect.
 If your partner talks about buying a jeep, it may not be the actual jeep he wants as much as the freedom and adventure the vehicle represents.

 - Move from "me" to "we."

-When we move from "me" to "we," we cultivate a whole new way of being together.
+When we move from "me" to "we," we cultivate a new and beautiful way of being together.
 It's no longer about "self-ishness" that swings to compromise; it is about "we-ishness," where we create a daily experience that transcends a habitual way of interacting and becomes one of discovery.
 We see things from a mindset that keeps us alert to opportunities to ensure that each of us is thriving within the relationship.

 This process takes commitment and requires transparency and honesty.
 The big payoff is a relationship that keeps getting sweeter instead of souring on the vine.